trananh1992/Turn-of-War/README.md

 Turn of War
 ===================
-An open-source GPLv3 turn based game for Android in development by Edward Woodhouse and Mateusz Kowalczyk, Turn of War is a fork of DragonWars.
+An open-source GPLv3 turn based game for Android in development by Edward Woodhouse, Turn of War is a fork of DragonWars.
 Copyright (C) 2013 Ed Woodhouse <edwoodhou@gmail.com>
-(C) 2013 Mateusz Kowalczyk <fuuzetsu@fuuzetsu.co.uk>

 Features
 ===================
--Terrain affects movement and defence
+Terrain affects movement and defence
--Submarines and stealth units only visible to owner, fighters + stealth detect and attack stealth, cruiser + sub detect and attack sub
+Submarines and stealth units only visible to owner, fighters + stealth detect and attack stealth, cruiser + sub detect and attack sub
--Move marker indicating a unit has moved, unit HP, automatic capture progress -Repair system, including costs and correct unit/property match-ups -Ally and enemy unit ranges always available, with smart highlighting of valid targets -8 player colours
+Move marker indicating a unit has moved, unit HP, automatic capture progress Repair system, including costs and correct unit/property match-ups Ally and enemy unit ranges always available, with smart highlighting of valid targets 8 player colours

 TODO
 ===================
--Serious issue that if device goes into sleep mode or the game is moved to background, game resets and move progress is lost -add saving
--add strategic pinch zoom
+Serious issue that if device goes into sleep mode or the game is moved to background, game resets and move progress is lost add saving add strategic pinch zoom add multiplayer add team colour picker https://github.com/LarsWerkman/HoloColorPicker
--add multiplayer
--add team colour picker https://github.com/LarsWerkman/HoloColorPicker

 Credits: